 Our presence in Europe

-Business Sweden is represented throughout the region with 16 offices in key cities, from Madrid to Moscow.
+Business Sweden is represented throughout the region with 16 offices in key cities, from Madrid to Helsinki.
 Together with our team of business developers in Sweden, we can support you every step of the way – from giving broad strategic advice to producing detailed market analyses.
 The Swedish office also has a team who can help European companies to establish a presence in Sweden.